-How are conflicts dealt with in our Meeting community?

-Does the community have a culture of listening?

-- Do we have a structure in which it is clear what committee can best hear and help resolve issues? - Do we honor the Peace Testimony within our Meeting, as well as in the world? - Do we offer opportunities to strengthen our relationships with each other, so that we have the resilience to respond to conflict? - Do we offer workshops for members on topics such as listening skills, forgiveness, communication, and conflict prevention and resolution?
-Are children given such opportunities? - When conflict persists, how can the Meeting organizeopen itself to heal itself?healing? - Are we aware of skilled individuals and resources outside the Meeting who might be able to help us address internal conflict?
+- How are conf licts dealt with in our Meeting community? - Does the community have a culture of listening? - Do we have a structure in which it is clear what committee can best hear and help resolve issues? - Do we honor the Peace Testimony within our Meeting, as well as in the world? - Do we offer opportunities to strengthen our relationships with each other, so that we have the resilience to respond to conflict? - Do we offer workshops for members on topics such as listening skills, forgiveness, communication, and conflict prevention and resolution?
+Are children given such opportunities?

+- When conflict persists, how can the Meeting open itself to healing? - Are we aware of skilled individuals and resources outside the Meeting who might be able to help us address internal conflict?